binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 # 2019?

-I don't yet what I will write for 2019 but it will be maybe a new game based on vanilla.
+I don't know yet what I will write for 2019 but it will be maybe a new game based on vanilla.
 Stay tuned 🤘

+PS : A huge thanks to [Elaine Dias Batista](https://twitter.com/elainedbatista) for having taking time to read and correct this article.

 <!-- Imports to use for interactivité -->
 <script type="text/javascript" src="/assets/js_helper/jef-binomed-helper.js"></script>